FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/guides/style.md

 functionality that might be better factored into multiple protocols.

 Protocols must not include the name `service.` All protocols define services.
 The term is meaningless.
-For example, `fuchsia.net.oldhttp.HttpService` violates this rubric in two ways.
-First, the `http` prefix is redundant with the library name.
-Second, the `service` suffix is banned.
+For example, `fuchsia.tts.TtsService` violates this rubric in two ways.
+First, the `Tts` prefix is redundant with the library name.
+Second, the `Service` suffix is banned.
-Notice that the successor library simply omits this altogether by being explicit in naming the service it offers `fuchsia.net.http.Loader`.

 #### Methods